Having arms like Mr. Burns or Olive Oil will be a total liability for an athlete or bodybuilder.

 Weak triceps will limit all of your pressing movements and get you manhandled on the field.

-This pressing variation presented today will allow you to address those strength and muscular development issues and show you how to build bigger triceps with dumbbells.
+This dumbbell pressing variation presented today will allow you to address those strength and muscular development issues and show you how to build bigger triceps.

-When it comes to building great triceps, all seasoned lifters know the money movements are dips, close-grip bench presses, push-ups, and extensions.
+All seasoned lifters know that to build bigger triceps that the money movements are dips, close-grip bench presses, push-ups, and EZ Bar/dumbbell extensions.

 Another phenomenal movement that you can use to develop triceps that belong in a game of horseshoes is the decline dumbbell tight press.